 These interviews were quite difficult.
 By 2024, the interview process has become even longer, potentially lasting up to 12 rounds, while still remaining difficult.

-The emphasis on algorithms remains consistent, with less focus on product cases, probability, machine learning, SQL, statistics, and A/B testing.
+The emphasis on algorithms remains consistent, focusing less on product cases, probability, machine learning, SQL, statistics, and A/B testing.

 This suggests a continued emphasis on assessing technical and problem-solving skills through a rigorous and extended interview process.